Differences Between a Dug Well and Drilled Well

 Dug Wells vs. Drilled Wells

-When it comes to accessing groundwater, two standard methods are used: dug wells and drilled wells.
+When it comes to accessing groundwater for residential or agricultural use, two standard methods are commonly used: dug wells and drilled wells.
 While both serve the purpose of extracting water from underground sources, there are significant differences between the two.
-In this blog post, we will explore the dissimilarities between dug wells and drilled wells, including their construction processes, costs, depth, and maintenance requirements.
-Understanding these distinctions will help you make informed decisions when choosing the right type of well for your needs.

 Construction Process: